Position

 What does a Behavioral Health Associate do?

 A Behavioral Health Associate plays a crucial role in supporting patients with mental health and substance abuse issues.
 This position involves working closely with a team of healthcare professionals to provide care and support.
 Associates help patients with daily activities, monitor their behavior, and assist in therapeutic activities.
-They also ensure that patients follow their treatment plans and attend necessary appointments.
+They also ensure the safety and well-being of patients by maintaining a secure environment.

 View Behavioral Health Associate jobs nearby